AjjMC/ajjgui/README.md

 ### Radiobutton

 The *radiobutton* is a widget that changes between an "OFF" and "ON" state item when clicked.
 It comes in groups in which only one widget can be toggled on at a time, with the rest being toggled off.
-Each item is specified in the ``ajjgui.OFF`` and ``ajjgui.ON`` item tags.
+Each item is specified in the ``ajjgui.OFF`` and ``ajjgui.ON`` NBT tags.
 The default item is the one initially used upon creation of the widget.
 Once a *radiobutton* is clicked, it changes to the item corresponding to its "ON" state, and all the other *radiobutton* widgets with the same group identifier change to their "OFF" state.
-The group identifier of a *radiobutton* is stored in the ``ajjgui.Group`` item tag.
+The group identifier of a *radiobutton* is stored in the ``ajjgui.Group`` NBT tag.
 If it is not specified, it is set to ``0b``.
-The current state of a *radiobutton* is stored in the ``ajjgui.State`` item tag.
+The current state of a *radiobutton* is stored in the ``ajjgui.State`` NBT tag.

 #### Usage